 Hiking the Palo Duro Canyon

-I believe last I left off, I mentioned that we hiked one of the easier trails, the Pioneer Trail.
+I believe last I left off, I mentioned that we hiked one of the easier trails at Palo Duro Canyon, the Pioneer Trail.
 It rained one day last week so the following day, I wanted to get everyone, myself included, out and about.
 We hit the Paseo Del Rio Trail.

 What were we in search of?
 Why a cowboy dugout of course!
 Not too far down the trail we happened upon it.
 It was really neat.
 The park has done a great job preserving it.